What is a life insurance beneficiary? 2024 guide

 Once you know how the life insurance beneficiary framework functions, but you still don't have a policy, we've got you covered.
 Use our free comparator to compare the best life insurance plans in Canada and get free quotes so you can buy a policy that truly suits you.

-Life Insurance Beneficiary: 5 key takeaways
+Life Insurance Beneficiary: 6 Key Points

 What is a life insurance beneficiary?